 Wendy Nixon Stothert, Choral Valley: “Beautiful expressive delivery and a gorgeous warm voice!”

 The day I met the late Trudy Desmond and heard her sing jazz, I knew I wanted to do that too.
 It felt natural and fun so I just hung on to that feeling until I could finally pick up music again.
 Fast forward to 2010 when I was able to restart voice lessons and from there on it’s just been layers and layers of music for the last decade.

-My teachers have been the best and I have taken away so many nuggets of wisdom, about voice, performance and even how to support the band as they support me.
+My teachers have been the best, and I have taken away so many nuggets of wisdom, about voice, performance and even how to support the band as they support me.
 I took vocal classes with Elaine Overholt in Toronto and when we moved to Victoria, began lessons with Aidan Miller through the new Contemporary School at the Victoria Conservatory.
-Then I started a band, first with Aaron Scoones as our coach and then bassist, Joey Smith, a very generous musician about whom everyone in town has a great story, including me!
+Then I started a band at the Conservatory, first with Aaron Scoones as our coach and then bassist, Joey Smith, a very generous musician about whom everyone in town has a great story, including me!